danny-avila/LibreChat/README.md

 - **Run** `npm run build` in /client/ dir, `npm start` in /api/ dir
 - **Visit** http://localhost:3080 (default port) & enjoy

+By default, only local machine can access this server.
+To share within network or serve as a public server, set `HOST` to `0.0.0.0` in `.env` file

 ### Docker

 - **Provide** all credentials, (API keys, access tokens, and Mongo Connection String) in [docker-compose.yml](docker-compose.yml) under api service